 How much does pet insurance cost?
 The answer depends on an array of factors.
 It’s a good idea for pet parents to learn about how pet insurance works and how to evaluate coverage policies to choose the right fit for their dog.
-Our guide breaks down the average costs of pet insurance and things to consider before committing to a plan.
+Our guide breaks down the average costs of pet insurance and things to consider before committing to a pet insurance plan.

-Average costs of pet insurance
+Average cost of pet insurance